halildgn/automating-slr/README.md

 1. Install `python3` and `pip` (Even if it is already installed, please upgrade it to the at least `python 3.12`) and make sure that they on your `PATH` or in Windows jargon they are added to the `environment variables`(meaning that you can execute `python` and `pip` related commands from your bash terminal or powershell(in case of Windows))

-2. For next steps use `Git Bash`(already installed with `git`) in Windows and your standard bash terminal in Linux&MacOS
+2. For next steps use `Git Bash`(already installed with `git`, you can paste commands via right clicking and clicking on paste, `ctrl+v` wouldn't work) in Windows and your standard bash terminal in Linux&MacOS

 3. Clone the repository(via `git clone https://gitlab.com/halildgn/automating-slr.git`)

-4. Navigate to `automating-slr/src-python` -> via `cd automating-slr/src-python`
+4. Navigate to `automating-slr/src-python` via `cd automating-slr/src-python`

 5. Copy and run the following command to install the dependencies: